watermark-lab/WaterMarkIt/CONTRIBUTING.md

 3. Fill out the pull request template with a clear description of your changes
 4. Submit the pull request and wait for feedback from the maintainers

-Code Formatting and Style Guidelines
+## Code Formatting and Style Guidelines
-General Formatting Rules
+### General Formatting Rules
-Use 4 spaces for indentation (no tabs).
+   - Use 4 spaces for indentation (no tabs).

-Ensure all files end with a newline.
+   - Ensure all files end with a newline.

-Use Unix-style line endings (LF).

-Java Code Style
+### Java Code Style
-Follow the Google Java Style Guide for Java code.
+- Follow the Google Java Style Guide for Java code.

-Use camelCase for variable and method names.
+- Use camelCase for variable and method names.

-Use PascalCase for class names.
+- Use PascalCase for class names.

-Use UPPER_SNAKE_CASE for constants.
+- Use UPPER_SNAKE_CASE for constants.

-Always include Javadoc comments for public classes, methods, and fields.
+- Always include Javadoc comments for public classes, methods, and fields.

-Use @Override annotations for overridden methods.
+- Use @Override annotations for overridden methods.

-Use @NotNull and @Nullable annotations where applicable.
+- Don't use Java POJO, use Kotlin data classes instead.

-Kotlin Code Style
+### Kotlin Code Style
-Follow the Kotlin Coding Conventions.
+- Follow the Kotlin Coding Conventions.

-Use camelCase for variable and function names.

-Use PascalCase for class names.

-Use UPPER_SNAKE_CASE for constants.

-Prefer val over var for immutable variables.

-Use data class for simple data structures.
+- Use data class for simple data structures.

 Maven and Build Configuration
 Keep the pom.xml file clean and well-organized.